 During the course of one year, each students is required to write a research paper on issues relevant to the study of maritime safety and security.
 Students are encouraged to tackle problems relevant to the 21st century maritime and international security environment.
-GRIPS and JCG has a wide range of specialists to help the students tackle these problems.
+With the guidance of the faculty of GRIPS and JCGA, the students are expected to enhance critical thinking, capabilities for agenda-setting and factfinding, and the skills to express their views in a convincing manner.